Mean, Median & Mode Calculator

 - What does the Mean, Median & Mode Calculator do?

 - Calculate mean, median, mode, range, sum, min and max from a set of numbers.
 Shows sorted data.
-All calculations are performed in your browser using official UK rates and thresholds.

 - How accurate are the results?